-At just 3 to 5 inches (7.5 to 13 cm.) tall, these succulents fit into almost any garden scheme.
+At just 3 to 5 inches (8-13 cm.) tall, these succulents fit into almost any garden scheme.
 They are hardy to United States Department of Agriculture zones 9 to 11 but make great houseplants.

 The chubby leaves of the rosette are bluish in color but become tipped with coral-pink in full sun.
 In spring they produce bell-shaped flowers held above the plant in hues of peach and orange.
 As the plants mature, they develop more tiny rosettes, culminating in a cluster of flowery form.

 Echeveria needs well-draining, slightly gritty soil.
 Overwatering is the kiss of death to these desert dwellers, which store moisture in their leaves.

 The smaller rosettes, or offsets, may be divided away from the parent plant.
 Allow the end to callus for several days before inserting the base into sand or cactus soil.
 Avoid watering the new rosette for a couple of weeks as it sends out roots.

 This succulent can grow in full sun but avoid the harshest rays such as those in a southern-facing window.
 Echeveria minima will even thrive in partial shade but flowering may suffer.